CyberSecurity AD

 Function:

-• Validating the applied analysis methods
+• Validating consistency of the record

-Goal: increasing technical reliability before further legal contextualization.
+Goal: increasing technical reliability before mapping.

 3